eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

 Step 9: Examples refactor
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO:: What to do here?
+Write which examples in 2 turned into which examples in 3?
+   A lot of the info seems too much.

 All examples have been refactored to follow a consistent structure across the Fast DDS project.
 This includes renaming files, restructuring classes, and updating the overall format.